Mozambique’s Hidden Debt Scandal

 Introduction

-scroll to contentsIn 2011, Abu Dhabi Mar, a company of the Privinvest Group, proposed a project for securing Mozambique’s Exclusive Economic Zone (EEZ, the first 200 sea miles off the coast) to the President of Mozambique.
-Three Mozambican firms, ProIndicus, Empresa Moçambicana de Atum (Ematum), Mozambique Asset Management (MAM), received $2 billion USD loans (given by Credit Suisse and VTB Capital on signature of the Mozambican Finance Minister) for a shared shipbuilding, fishing and maritime surveillance project from the government in 2014.
-The parliament was supposed to guarantee the sum, but it was never consulted. $1,651 million USD of these loans were spent on military and naval equipment from Privinvest for the development of said project.
-Money destined to buy fishing vessels seems to have been used instead to finance weapons.
-Said project never evolved or used its capabilities to “develop” the fishery inside the EEZ as advertised.
+contentsIn 2011, Abu Dhabi Mar, a company of the Privinvest Group, proposed a project for securing Mozambique’s Exclusive Economic Zone (EEZ, the first 200 sea miles off the coast) to the President of Mozambique.
+Three Mozambican firms, ProIndicus, Empresa Moçambicana de Atum (Ematum), Mozambique Asset Management (MAM), received USD $2 billion loans (given by Credit Suisse and VTB Capital on signature of the Mozambican Finance Minister) for a shared shipbuilding, fishing and maritime surveillance project from the government in 2014.
+Parliament was expected to guarantee the sum, but it was never consulted.
+Instead, a staggering USD $1.65 billion was funnelled into military and naval equipment from Privinvest, supposedly for the project’s development.
+What was meant to purchase fishing vessels appears to have been diverted to finance weapons instead.
+As a result, the project never materialised, nor did it fulfill its capabilities to “develop” the fishery within the EEZ as advertised.

 Case details